A Theory of Government Concerning the Elements of Government and the Separation of Powers

 The metaphor can be expressed in its simple form like this:

-- Power (Fire: honor, will, and action; pure energy, the aspect of ethics-in-action we call “duty”, AND the purely energetic core of physics; it is “the underlying force”; it is everything but pure metaphysical philosophy): The executive including leaders, the military, and police.
+- Power (Fire: honor, will, passion, aggression, and action; pure energy, the aspect of ethics-in-action we call “duty”, AND the purely energetic core of physics; it is “the underlying force”; it is everything but pure metaphysical philosophy): The executive including leaders, the military, and police.
 Plato’s Auxiliaries.
-The Monarchy (Kings).
+The Aristocracy and Timocracy (Kings, their Aristocracy, and Military).
 The ID.

-- Reason and Ethics (air: the mental; pure reason; ethics-in-thought; logic): The legislative, scholars, scientists, lawyers, and general intelligence.
+- Reason and Ethics-in-thought (Air: the mental; pure reason; ethics-and-morals in-thought; logic): The legislative, scholars, scientists, lawyers, and general intelligence.
 Plato’s Philosophers (also academics and teachers; the teachers and students of philosophy).
-The Technocracy (Intellectuals).
+The Technocracy (Intellectual aristocracy).
 The intellectual part of the Super-ego.

-- Spirituality and Morality (water: the intangible; faith and emotion; the metaphysical, metaphysics): The judicial, judges, and the church.
+- Spirituality and Morality (Water: the intangible and passive; faith and emotion; the metaphysical, metaphysics): The judicial, judges, and the church.
 Plato’s Artist class and (if he weren’t such a heathen) the Philosopher/Church class (in other words, the part of philosophy that dabbles with pure metaphysics and theology).
-The Theocracy (Churches).
+The Theocracy (Churches; the moral aristocracy).
 The moral part of the Super-ego.
+TIP: This is the most ethereal by its nature.

 TIP: Another way to say this is “fire” is the core energy that creates what is, “earth” is what is, air is directing the will toward what ought to be, and water is the metaphysical principles which direct things.
 See Kant’s Groundwork for the Metaphysic of Morals for a metaphor (the books starts off with this in the preface).
 The theory can then be drawn up as a model like the one below.